makerdao/pe-checklists/spell/rwa-onboarding-checklist.md

     * [ ] `AuthGemJoin` (Join Adapter)
       * [ ] deployed via [JoinFab](https://github.com/makerdao/JoinFab/blob/master/src/JoinFab.sol)
         * [ ] Fab matches [chainlog](https://chainlog.makerdao.com/)
+        * [ ] ensure source matches github code and it's consistent with previous RWA onboarding (NOTE: Etherscan may have a bug where it displays additional code for `AuthGemJoin`.
+In this case, using `cast interface` or otherwise, ensure that this code cannot be executed)
         * [ ] `newAuthGemJoin` parameters are correct
           * [ ] `owner` matches MCD Pause Proxy
           * [ ] `ilk` is the `bytes32` representation of "RWAXXX-A"